 Will You Enter Into the Truth?

 “For when we were still without strength, in due time Christ died for the ungodly.
 For scarcely for a righteous man will one die; yet perhaps for a good man someone would even dare to die.
-But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us” (Romans 5:6 – 8
+But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.”Romans 5:6 – 8

-“’My grace is sufficient for you, for My ‘strength’ (translated ‘dunamis’, meaning ‘force’ (literally or figuratively); specially, ‘miraculous power’ (usually by implication, a miracle itself):—‘ability’, ‘abundance’, ‘meaning’, ‘might’(-ily, -y, deed), (worker of) ‘miracle’(-s),‘power’, ‘strength’, ‘violence’, ‘mighty’ (wonderful) ‘work’) is made perfect in weakness.’
-‘Therefore (this was now the Apostle Paul speaking) most gladly I will rather boast in my infirmities, that the ‘power’ (again, translated ‘dunamis’) of Christ may rest upon (‘tent upon’, i.e. (figuratively) ‘abide with’ :—‘rest upon’) me’” (2 Corinthians 12:9).
-(See Strong’s Concordance
+“’My grace is sufficient for you, for My ‘strength’ (translated ‘dunamis’, meaning ‘force’ (literally or figuratively); specially, ‘miraculous power’ (usually by implication, a miracle itself):—‘ability’, ‘abundance’, ‘meaning’, ‘might’(-ily, -y, deed), (worker of) ‘miracle’(-s),‘power’, ‘strength’, ‘violence’, ‘mighty’ (wonderful) ‘work’) is made perfect (translated ‘to complete’, ‘accomplish’, ‘finish’, ‘fulfil’) in weakness.’
+‘Therefore (this was now the Apostle Paul speaking) most gladly I will rather boast in my infirmities, that the (miracle working) power of Christ may rest upon (‘tent upon’, i.e. (figuratively) ‘abide with’) me’”2 Corinthians 12:9 – See also, Strong’s Concordance

 - This is the resurrection power and promise of Christ on our behalf!

 Hardened Hearts will not Receive the Truth